florestefano1975/comfyui-portrait-master/README.md

 ## Workflow

-**NOTICE: The workflows provided are designed for the use of XL type checkpoints.
-To use other types of checkpoints you need to make adaptations.**

-The [_portrait-master-controlnet-workflow.json_](/workflow/portrait-master-controlnet-workflow.json) file contains the workflow designed to work properly with Portrait Master.
+The [_portrait-master-controlnet2x-workflow.json_](/workflow/portrait-master-controlnet2x-workflow.json) file contains the workflow designed to work properly with Portrait Master.

-An upscaler and ControlNet have been integrated to manage the pose of the characters.
-I inserted 2 switches to disable the upscaler and control if necessary.
+An upscaler and 2 ControlNet have been integrated to manage the pose of the characters.
+I inserted 3 switches to disable the upscaler and control if necessary.
 The coloring of the nodes will help you understand how the switches affect the workflow.

 For the correct functioning of ControlNet with SDXL checkpoints, download this files: